Disabled American Veterans Are Entitled to Compensation

 Claims and Benefits Paid Out Continue to Increase

-A decade of war has left thousands of disabled American veterans, with a wide range of physical and mental conditions that affect their daily lives.
+More than a decade of war has left thousands of disabled American veterans, with a wide range of physical and mental conditions that affect their daily lives.
 In addition, many new claims are coming from vets from the Vietnam era, some with illnesses now recognized to come from exposure to Agent Orange.

 Don’t be ashamed to claim what you’re entitled to